Shimanchu nu Takara

 "Shimanchu nu Takara" (ぬ) is a song by Okinawa-based J-pop band Begin.
 It reached number 47 on the Oricon weekly charts and the band performed the song on NHK's 53rd annual Kōhaku Uta Gassen in 2002.
 It has become a song iconic of Okinawa Prefecture due to its use of eisa-inspired chanting.
 Its B-side that begins with "Soredemo Kurashi wa..." is noted as being one of the longest song titles in Japan.

+Background and release

+During, the 15th year anniversary of the song, Eishō Higa, the band's vocalist, revealed that the song was based on answers of one of their former classmates in Ishigaki Middle High School in 2001 on their thoughts on the island.
+Originally, the song was made as a "graduation song".
+The song features various Okinawan elements such as the use of sanshin and Okinawan way of life.

+The song was released on May 22, 2002 and it was performed in the NHK's 53rd annual Kōhaku Uta Gassen in the same year.